Mount Kinangop Tribute – Mutarakwa Forest Trail

 Mount Kinangop Tribute Itinerary

-3:15 a.m Meet up at International House Parking, City Hall Way.
+3:15 a.m Meet up on Simba Street, off City Hall Way.
 Boarding opens.

 3:30 a.m Departure for North Kinangop Mutarakwa Forest Station.